 Asymptomatic patients who are not pregnant, have no known heart disorders, and who have had only brief exposure to household current usually have no significant acute internal or external injuries that would necessitate admission and can be discharged.

-Cardiac monitoring for 6 to 12 h is indicated for patients with the following conditions:
+Cardiac monitoring for 6 to 12 hours is indicated for patients with the following conditions:

 All patients with significant electrical burns should be referred to a specialized burn unit.
 Young children with lip burns should be referred to a pediatric orthodontist or oral surgeon familiar with such injuries.